 One of the most common signs of an ice dam⁢ is the presence of icicles⁤ hanging from the edge of your roof.⁤ While icicles may seem like a picturesque winter⁤ sight, ⁤they can actually indicate a⁤ much larger⁤ problem.
 These⁢ icicles are formed when the⁤ melted snow is unable to⁤ drain off the⁢ roof, causing it⁣ to freeze and form icicles.
 Another ⁣sign of ⁢ice dams is⁣ the appearance⁣ of⁣ water stains on your ceilings or walls.
 These ⁤stains are ⁤often an⁤ indication⁤ that⁣ water is ⁢seeping into your home through the roof.

-Read Also: How to break up ice dam on roof?
+Read Also: What is an ice dam on a roof?

 The risks associated with ice dams extend beyond⁢ just water⁣ damage.
 The excess ⁣weight of the ice dams can put a significant strain on your roof, leading to structural damage or⁣ even a roof collapse in severe cases.
 Additionally, the water that penetrates your roof can cause ⁣mold and mildew growth, compromising the air quality in your home and posing a health risk to you and ⁣your family.